aseifert/ExplaiNER/html/index.md

 Every predicted entity (every token, really) gets a black border.
 The text color signifies the predicted label, with the first token of a sequence of token also showing the label's icon.
 If (and only if) the prediction is wrong, a small little box after the entity (token) contains the correct target class, with a background color corresponding to that class.

+For short texts, the dataframe view can be sufficient, but for longer texts the HTML view tends to be more useful.

 ### Random Samples